cds-snc/report-a-cybercrime/README.md

 docker run -p 3000:3000 rac
 ```

+### Getting the analyst email yourself

+It is often useful to quickly see what the analyst email looks like.
+If the `LDAP_UID` environment variable is not set and the user provides their email address on the contact info screen then the server will send the analyst email unencrypted to the user.
+This is solely for development purposes.
+Note that the review apps are configured this way.

 ## Load testing the frontend

 There are simple scripts to load test the frontend.
 They use the [k6](https://docs.k6.io) package, which must first be installed (see (https://docs.k6.io/docs/installation)